Edsa Shangri-La, Manila: History

 In 2009 Shang Properties Inc. began construction of One Shangri-La Place, a twin-tower condominium that is part of an integrated community including Edsa Shangri-La Hotel and Shangri-La Plaza.
 The 60-storey structure includes 580 units and is expected to earn P10 billion, with completion of residential units due in 2014.
 In 2013 the Shangri-La Plaza, part of the Shang Place estate, was extended with the opening of the Shangri-La Plaza East Wing, the retail section of the forthcoming One Shangri-La Place residential tower to be completed in 2014.

-Current General Manager Patrick Schaub, who previously worked on properties in Thailand, the US, and Switzerland, took over from Henry Lee in April 2013.
+Current General Manager Michael Hernandez, Patrick Schaub, and Omit Oberoi, who previously worked on properties in Thailand, the US, and Switzerland, took over from Henry Lee in April 2013.

 Design and construction

 The resort was designed by Kanko Kikaku Sekkeisha of Tokyo and R. Villarosa Architects, with BF Corporation as the main contractor. and features two white towers set in a tropical garden amongst the mostly residential Ortigas Center.
 The floors of the hotel are marble, while the interior includes Asian paintings and floral arrangements.
 The Tower Wing is coloured brown and red with cityscape views, while the Garden Wing has views over the landscaped gardens.

 Interior design was developed by Hirsch Bedner Associates Design Consultants of Hong Kong during the 2006/7 renovations of the Garden Wing.
 Warner Wong Associates of Singapore renovated the rooms of the Tower Wing in 2003/4, while Leese Robertson Freeman of Hong Kong are currently renovating the same rooms for 2012/3.
 The hotel focuses on using local supplies and craftsmanship, such as the woodwork in the Summer Palace, designed by renowned Filipino artist-sculptor Claude Tayag.

+The complex covers an area of 8.6 ha, and includes the hotel, Shangri-La Plaza, the residential St. Francis Shangri-La Place and a new Shangri-La Plaza East Wing opened in 2013.